-I saw a post today on one of the breast cancer sites I joined, about a woman who has currently just started chemo.
-She had decided to let her young girls cut her hair first so they could be part of the process and not be shocked to see her when she became bald.
+I saw a post today on one of the breast cancer sites I joined, about a woman who has recently just started chemo.
+To help her children accept her chemo hair loss, she had decided to let her young girls cut her hair first so they could be part of the process and not be shocked to see her when she became bald.
 Such a beautiful idea.
 She posted a few pictures of the moment.
-As I clicked through them, I could see her smile start to fade, even though she was still "smiling".
+As I clicked through them, I could see her smile start to fade, even though she was still “smiling”.
 Talk about all the feels.
 My heart hurt for her.
 I could still remember exactly how that moment of losing your hair felt.

 I had been losing my hair for about a week before the day I shaved it off.
 It didn’t fall out in clumps, but when I would run my fingers through my hair, I would end up with a handful.
 I had thick hair, so I had lost a lot but it wasn’t totally noticeable.
 I had decided it was time when my daughter and I had gone to a grocery store one windy day.
 As we left, she was walking behind me and apparently my hair was blowing off my head into the air, very noticeably.
 So thankful we were able to find humour in this moment, as I apologized to the people walking behind us.
 I got home, and phoned my hairstylist.